-Stephen Colbert addressed the incident on his show on June 20, saying of his staffers, “After they’d finished their interviews, they were doing some last-minute puppetry and jokey make-’em-ups in a hallway, when Triumph and my folks were approached and detained by the Capitol police — which actually isn’t that surprising.”
+On his June 20 show, Stephen Colbert addressed the arrest of several of his staffers, saying, “After they’d finished their interviews, they were doing some last-minute puppetry and jokey make-’em-ups in a hallway, when Triumph and my folks were approached and detained by the Capitol police — which actually isn’t that surprising.”
 Colbert continued.
 “The Capitol police were just doing their job; my staff was just doing their job.
 Everyone was very professional; everyone was very calm.
 My staffers were detained, processed, and released.
 A very unpleasant experience for my staff.”
 Colbert also addressed Fox News’ coverage of the incident that implied his staff had caused an insurrection, saying, “Drawing any equivalence between rioters storming our Capitol to prevent the counting of electoral ballots and a cigar-chomping toy dog is a shameful and grotesque insult to the memory of everyone who died.”
 Luckily, we’re sure Tucker Carlson watches Colbert regularly and will apologize soon.